The virtual Q conference 2020 took place 9th -13th November 2020.

-There are five sessions, details on each are provided below.
-You will need register for each individual session from the main link above, this will allow me to send you the correct Zoom link for each session.
+All sessions were free to attend under the registration.
+There were five sessions, details on each are provided below.
 Timings for each session in the registration link are in UK (GMT) time, you can check your local time zone.

 Monday – 9th November, 10-11:30am EST/3-4:30pm GMT